What Do Semicolon Tattoos Mean?

 Semicolon Tattoo Symbolism

-Overcoming hardship: The tattoo brings people who are struggling with depression and mental illnesses together and establishes solidarity.
+Overcoming hardship: The tattoo is a way to bring people who are struggling with depression and mental illnesses together and express solidarity.
 It represents the will to keep on fighting.
 It is empowering to see so many people with a desire to overcome obstacles big and small, and it inspires others to overcome their own obstacles.
 It's comforting to know you are not fighting alone.

-Starting anew: A semicolon tattoo represents turning a new chapter and recreating your life, even when you feel like you're at the end.
-It symbolizes the ability to start anew, go in a different direction, or find a different way.
+Starting anew: A semicolon tattoo represents turning a new page, starting a new chapter, and restarting your life, even when you feel like you're at the end.
+It symbolizes the desire and ability to begin anew, go in a different direction, or find a different way.

 Continuation: The semicolon also symbolizes a continuation of where you left off.
-Rather than ending your story, you have the power to continue it and take it in the direction you want to take it in.
-You can go further, deeper, and higher.
-It's your story, and you decide whether to end it or to keep on writing it.
+Rather than ending your story, you have the power to continue and take it in a whole new direction.
+You can go further, deeper, bigger, and higher.
+It's your story, and you decide whether to end it or to keep on writing.